famoser/docs/docs/dev/architecture.md

 separates commands (actions which modify state) and events (results of such actions) to ease scalability.

 Commands are created to perform changes in the database or execute other actions.
-The command handler, upon completion,publishes events with the result of the modification which are received by all interested parties.
+The command handler, upon completion, publishes events with the result of the modification which are received by all interested parties.

 This setup allows to separate applications/components which modify state (those who execute the business logic attached to a specific command) from application which only need to process state (those who display to the user or evaluate data).